is-ve-hayat-perspektifi/python-mini-projects/projects/Convert_XML_To_JSON/README.md

 ### prerequisite
 - you need to install below library using pip
-- $ pip install xmltodict
+- $ pip install -r requirements.txt

 ### Description
 - It coverts any input.xml file into output.json.